alienbrett/macro-data-scrape/README.md

 These tools are meant to provide users with programatic access to financial data sources.
 I put the effort in to scrape these so that you don't have to.

+## Supports
+* SOFR historical rates, from NYC Fed site
-Currently only CME SOFR futures are supported, but its pretty easy to add other CME sources.
+* CME 1M and 3M SOFR futures quotes

+Its pretty easy to add other CME sources if you need.
 If you find the product code and the landing page, you can build a class in like 2 lines that scrapes a different futures product from the site.

 ## Notice
 * These endpoints may change, which could render these utils broken until fixed